Chapter 14.43

 2. The final plat must include all conditions of approval of the preliminary plat.

-B. Compliance with ORS Chapter 92.
-All subdivision and partition proposals shall conform to state regulations in Oregon Revised Statute (ORS) Chapter 92, Subdivisions and Partitions, and Chapter 209, County Surveyors.
+B. Compliance With ORS Chapter 92.
+All subdivision and partition proposals shall conform to state regulations in Oregon Revised Statutes (ORS) Chapter 92, Subdivisions and Partitions, and Chapter 209, County Surveyors.

-1. Potential future lot division(s), consistent with the density and lot size standards of Chapter 2;
+1. Potential future lot division(s), consistent with the density and lot size standards of Division 2 of this title;

 2. Potential street right-of-way alignments to serve future development of the property and connect to adjacent properties, including existing or planned rights-of-way;

 D. Lot Size Averaging.
-Single-family residential lot size may be averaged to allow lots less than the minimum lot size in Residential districts, as provided by Section 14.43.115 Flexible Lot Size, 14.22.120 Development Standards, and 14.22.150 Residential Density Standard, or through approval of a Master Planned Development under Chapter 14.45.
+Single-family residential lot size may be averaged to allow lots less than the minimum lot size in residential districts, as provided by Sections 14.43.115 (flexible lot size) 14.22.120 (development standards) and 14.22.150 (residential density standard), or through approval of a master planned development under Chapter 14.45.

 E. Temporary Sales Office.
-A temporary sales office in conjunction with a subdivision may be approved as set forth in Section 14.49.100, Temporary Uses.
+A temporary sales office in conjunction with a subdivision may be approved as set forth in Section 14.49.100, Temporary Use Permits.

 G. Determination of Base Flood Elevation.
 Where a development site is located in or near areas prone to inundation for which the base flood elevation has not been mapped, the applicant shall have the base flood elevation it shall be determined by a qualified professional as part of the land division application.